snipsco/snips-nlu-parsers/python/README.rst

 Linux x86 / MacOS (>= 10.11) / Windows
 --------------------------------------

-Wheels and source distribution are available for Python2.7 as well as Python >= 3.4
+Wheels and source distribution are available for Python >= 3.5

 .. code-block:: bash